Migration Guide: Migration Matters in the Federal Court

 |Guides and other useful information:|

 Please note that Registry staff cannot provide legal advice in relation to your application.
-However, please see the list of organisations that may be able to provide you with legal assistance.
+This list of organisations may be able to offer legal assistance.

-Filing fees for commencing a proceeding in this NPA may apply.
-Information about Court Fees, including the fees payable and circumstances where an exemption or deferral can be given is available in Fees, Forms & Costs or from the Registry.
+Filing fees for commencing a proceeding may apply.
+Information about Court Fees, including the fees payable and circumstances where an exemption or deferral can be given is available in Forms, Fees & Costs or from the Registry.

 You should also be aware of the difference between fees and costs, as this may affect your decision to bring or continue a proceeding in the Federal Court.